samfisherirl/Artum-VR_Screen_Cap-Gui/README.md

 testing: https://streamable.com/k56zr7

+Things I need to do:

+- github downloader

+- close gui when not active with menu place holder for resources saving

+- hotkeys

 drop GUI ahk file in  'main files' folder to run

 lots to do and clean up. safe to use, not functional.